nextapps-de/flexsearch/README.md

 - Persistent indexes support for: `IndexedDB` (Browser), `Redis`, `SQLite`, `Postgres`, `MongoDB`, `Clickhouse`
 - Enhanced language customization via the new `Encoder` class
-- Searching single terms is up to 7 times faster
+- Searching single terms is up to 7 times faster, the overall benchmark score was doubled
 - Enhanced support for larger indexes or larger result sets
 - Improved offset and limit processing achieve up to 100 times faster traversal performance through large datasets
 - Support for larger In-Memory index with extended key size (the defaults maximum keystore limit is: 2^24)